DanielEduardoLopez/SalesForecasting/README.md

 For each of the lags from 1 to 10, the $p\text{-}values$ were above $0.05$.
 Thus, the null hypothesis cannot be rejected, meaning that no autocorrelation was found on the set of residuals from the SARIMA model.
 Thus, the residuals are independently distributed and the model can be used for forecasting.

-Likewise, the predictions were plot against the historical net sales data to visually assess the performance of the SARIMA model.
+Later, the predictions were plot against the historical net sales data to visually assess the performance of the SARIMA model.

 <p align="center">
 	<img src="Images/fig_predictions_from_sarima_model_vs_walmex_historical_net_sales.png?raw=true" width=70% height=60%>